Maximilian Bayer

-Maximilian Bayer (11 May 1872 in Karlsruhe – 25 October 1917 in Nomeny) was the founder of Scouting in Germany, along with Alexander Lion.
+Major Maximilian Bayer (11 May 1872 – 25 October 1917) was the founder of Scouting in Germany, along with Alexander Lion.
 During World War I, he built the 27th Royal Prussian Jäger Battalion, later the core of the Finnish Army.

 Life

 Bayer was the first of two children born to Major General Stephan Bayer (1816–1893) and his second wife, Julie Henoch (1839–1888).
 During his early life the family moved often between Italy and Germany, living in Pisa, Florence, Bagni di Lucca, Viareggio, Baden-Baden and Gotha.
 While living in Baden-Baden, the nine-year-old Bayer suffered from a severe case of diphtheria of the eye.
 The family moved to Italy again between 1883 and 1886, and it was during this time living in Capri and Venice that he became familiar with Italian language and culture.

 In 1887, at the age of 14, he continued his family's military tradition by enrolling as a cadet in a Berlin military academy.
 His mother died the next year.
 Bayer graduated from the school – the main military academy for the Prussian army – as a second lieutenant in 1891.

 Bayer continued his career in the Prussian army and volunteered during the Herero Wars in German South-West Africa in 1904.
 He returned to Germany in 1905 after contracting typhoid fever and experiencing heart troubles.
 Upon his recovery, he embarked on a popular lecture tour in Germany on the topic of the colonial war in Africa.
 He also published several books about his experiences under the pseudonym "Jonk Steffen."

-Bayer was killed by a sniper during World War I on Germany's Western Front.
+In 1906, Bayer expressed support for Herero and Nama genocide:"Our Lord has made the law of nature such that only the strong of the world have a right to continuity, while the weak and purposeless will perish in favor of the strong.
+The day will come when the Hottentots will disappear, but it will not be a loss for humanity because they are all only born robbers and thieves, nothing more."Bayer was killed by a sniper during World War I on Germany's Western Front in 1917.
 His remains were not identified until 6 months later and he was originally buried in the soldier's cemetery in Metz.
 In 1926, Bayer's remains were moved to his family's burial place in the main cemetery in Mannheim.